ibm-cloud-docs/enterprise-management/cc-working-with.md

 Because export version 1.0 generated separate CSVs for service, resource group, and location, any custom automations leveraging the export feature should be updated to match the new format.
 If you need assistance or have questions regarding the new format, [create a support case](/docs/enterprise-management?topic=enterprise-management-open-case&interface=ui).

 ## Working with the carbon calculator API
 {: #tracking-emissions-api}

-​
-Users can pull emissions data or incorporate that data into their own applications and processes by leveraging the [Carbon Calculator API](/apidocs/carbon-calculator).
+​Users can pull emissions data or incorporate that data into their own applications and processes by leveraging the [Carbon Calculator API](/apidocs/carbon-calculator).

 ## Zero-emissions data centers
 {: #zero-emission-data-centers}